Text editing properties

 Chemical intelligence, nomenclature

 As it has already been discussed, several programs are capable of parsing the linearised forms of substituents and convert them into structures.
-All recent programs are able to assign systematic names to structures according to IUPAC rules, and vice versa.
-Therefore, these are very convenient when you are generating chemical names.
+All recent programs are able to assign systematic names to structures according to IUPAC rules, and

 These modules are very intelligent and are difficult to cheat, although not faultless, especially on slippery fields of nomenclature, such as carbohydrates.
 Some of their databases can be customised by adding trivial names.
 There are a few restrictions, anyway, for example multicomponent ionic structures will not be interpreted in DrawIt or Chemistry 4-D Draw while this is not a problem inside ChemSketch Name or ChemBioDraw.
 The presence of these usually extra features are depending on the purchased version or edition of the applications (see the next table).
 Older Accelrys Draw versions need ACD Labs Name add-in.
 The basic ChemSketch contains a limited structure-to-name feature only, the opposite is to be purchased separately.
 ChemBioDraw Ultra also possesses an appropriate module.
 In the latest ChemBioDraw, ChemDoodle and MarvinSketch a praiseworthy auto-update feature renames the structure on-the-fly as you modify it.
 The structure-to-name module of ChemDoodle is highly customizable by toggling the use of per/bis nomenclature, Hantsch-Widman system, rings over chains, ortho/meta/para and many more options.
 A new nomenclature module was introduced with ChemBioDraw 12 capable of dealing with more complicated polycyclic condensed ring systems.
 Basic DrawIt contains only demo capabilities.
-If you need more, purchase the ACD/Name application, which wins in a canter even in the jungle of oligosaccharides.
-(Example)
+If you need more, purchase the ACD/Name application, which wins in a canter even in the jungle of oligosaccharides. (

 Summary of IUPAC modules in the different versions of the applications